 Professor of chemistry and the lead on the project, Eugene Chen says, “The polymers can be chemically recycled and reused, in principle, infinitely.”

-So while we haven't found a way to get rid of the pollutants already trashing the Earth, these iterations of the traditional way of doing things is a step in the right direction.
+So while we haven't found a way to get rid of the pollutants already trashing the Earth, these iterations of the traditional way of doing things are a step in the right direction.
 Frankly, a direction we must take, now.

 Thumbnail credit: Bill Cotton/Colorado State University